Roxbury, Boston: Indigenous peoples

-Prior to European colonization, the region around Roxbury was originally inhabited by the indigenous Massachusett.
-There were small Native communities throughout what became Roxbury, who likely moved between winter homes inland where hunting was plentiful and summer homes along the coast where fishing and shellfish beds were plentiful.
-An erroneous statement in Francis Drake's History of Roxbury, stated that no Native people ever resided in the area.
-However, colonial-era documentation and archeological evidence found in several places including the Arnold Arboretum and Jamaica Pond (formerly part of the town of Roxbury; today part of the Jamaica Plain neighborhood) refute that.
+Before European colonization, the region around Roxbury was inhabited by the indigenous Massachusett.
+There were small Native communities throughout what became Roxbury, who probably moved between winter homes inland, where hunting was plentiful, and summer homes along the coast, where fishing and shellfish beds were plentiful.
+An erroneous statement in Francis Drake's History of Roxbury, that no Native people ever lived in the area, is refuted by Colonial documentation and archeological evidence found in several places, including the Arnold Arboretum and Jamaica Pond (formerly part of the town of Roxbury; today part of the Jamaica Plain neighborhood).